 Skip to main content

-What data is (and isn’t) logged, and how it can help identify unused licenses, tool overlap, and improve the digital work environment.
+What data is (and isn’t) logged, and how it helps optimizing your digital work environment.

-Substly capture as little data as possible to determine if a B2B SaaS tool is used.
-If you read your local online newspaper or access any other website on the internet that is not business software, the extension will not track that, and no data is sent to or stored by us.
+If you read your local online newspaper or access any other website on the internet that is not business software, the extension will not track that activity, and no data will be sent to or stored by us.

 Substly doesn’t capture any content on the pages you visit; if there is a match against our database, the only information captured is the first part of the URL (up to the query; see the image below for more details).

-The data sent from the extension to Substly gives your company's management team usage insights, helping them understand and optimize your company's digital work environment.
+The data sent from the extension to Substly provides your company's management team with usage insights, enabling them to understand and optimize your digital work environment.

 📘 How Substly’s Extension Works and What It Logs